-Interest Expense, net
+Interest Expense

-Interest expense, net consists primarily of interest paid on our debt facilities and amortization of debt discounts and issuance costs, and interest received or earned on our cash and cash equivalents balances.
+Interest expense consists primarily of interest paid on our debt facilities and amortization of debt discounts and issuance costs.

 Other Expense, Net

 Other expense, net primarily consists of penalties we expect to incur for the settlement of an environmental matter in 2021, foreign exchange gains and losses, and realized gains and losses from the sale of short-term investments.